Ilana Eliya

 Jerusalem, Israel singer and musician of Kurdish roots, Ilana Eliya, summer '08.

 Ilana Eliya (אילנה אליה; born April 24, 1955, in Jerusalem) is an Israeli singer of Kurdish descent.

 Biography

 Ilana Eliya's family was originally from Iraqi Kurdistan and immigrated to Jerusalem shortly after the founding of Israel.
 In her childhood, she was heavily influenced by the musical and poetic career of her father.
-She heard Kurdish music Early on and became interested in music.
+She heard Kurdish music early on and became interested in music.

-As a teenager, there was no opportunity for her to do a music education in East Jerusalem.
+As a teenager, there was no opportunity for her to do music education in East Jerusalem.
 Therefore, her parents sent her to the YMCA, where she sang arias and studied scripture.

 She was focussing on Jewish religious music at that time.
 Soon after, she began her studies in ethnology and became increasingly interested in her Kurdish roots.
-At the latest after the death of her father in 1988, her interest in Kurdish music intensified, which is led her to begin her musical career at the age of 37.
+At the latest after the death of her father in 1988, her interest in Kurdish music intensified, which led her to begin her musical career at the age of 37.